Can I Afford an Aga? Running Costs Explained

-If you’re planning to renovate your kitchen some time soon, you might be considering putting in an AGA – and why wouldn’t you?
+If you’re planning to renovate your kitchen some time soon, you likely to be considering new kitchen units, stylish stone worktops and perhaps an AGA too – and why wouldn’t you?
 They help keep the house warm, look stunning and do so much more than just cook great tasting food.
-However, AGAs haven’t always received positive press in the past and have a reputation for being expensive to run.
-This isn’t necessarily the case though and you might find that you can actually afford to have one.
+However, AGA cookers haven’t always received positive press in the past and have a reputation for being expensive to run.
+This isn’t necessarily the case with the newer cookers and you might find them surprisingly cost effective.

 Why are AGAs seen as expensive?

 In the past, AGA cookers only really worked properly if they were left turned on all the time.
 This is no longer the case.
 While each cast-iron cooker can still put useful heat into the room, meaning you get that indefinable AGA warmth, with today’s AGA cookers you have the option of turning ovens and hotplates off when you don’t need that warmth, for example on the hottest of summer days, overnight or when you’re away from home.
 If you do switch a newer AGA off, it’ll only take an hour for it to be fully heated up again.

 The initial cost of an AGA depends on what sort of model you go for, but a new, two-oven model costs around £5,925 fitted.
 That may seem like quite a lot to spend, but if you’re happy in your current home and plan to stay there for a while, it’s a good investment – one which will likely add value to your property.
 To match the quality of an AGA cooker, it’s also worth investing in highest-quality worktops, which look fantastic and needn’t break the bank.
 You can easily get a quote here for excellently fitted worktops in granite and quartz, as well as options in Arenastone, Caesarstone, Lundhs, Silestone Quartz, Samsung Radianz™ and Lapitec®.